Legal Design

 The deployment of design principles within a legal context has gained some traction in recent years, with exciting work being done on contract design, policy design and legal education too.

+The legal world has woken up to the fact that actually it would be quite helpful if we designed legal documentation so it is understandable by all, not just the lawyers who drafted it.
+Those who need to use it, should understand it.
 Viewing law as a service rather than some deluxe product allows us to assess it by different means: focusing in on how usable and accessible they really are and making changes to ensure complexity is reduced or even eradicated.